 Woodruff key is broken, or bottom of carburetor needs work.

 I have a Husqvarna rider that won't turn over with the plug in.
 It turns freely without it.

 Plug is either too long, or something is going on with the head of the piston, causing it to seize.

 Try switching out your carb, or you can rebuild it.
 Sounds like your needle is sticking.

 Fuel cut off switch was answer for me

 Sounds like you need to adjust valves!

 I have a Husqvarna yth1746 that I bought second hand.
 It will not start nor turn over.
 I have replaced the battery, coil, positive cable, and ignition switch.
 The fuse is good and the wires ohm out fine.
 I jumped the starter and fuel shutoff solenoid and the mower starts.
-However it doesn't even click over when I turn the key.
-I'd really like to get a step by step on what to check.
-I've been told that it could be the switch for the clutch, seat, or the neutral position switch.
-Any help I can get would be appreciated.

 My Husqvarna GTH2448T lawn tractor will not start.
 It turns over, but sounds like it is only firing on one piston (one lunger) chug-chug.
 I tried disconnecting the spark plug wires on both sides and it sounds the same.
 Any suggestions?